 I also remember feeling like our house was just so empty without her- and it was really the little things that I missed most like; having someone to fold the laundry and take care of my son…okay; I kid!
 But mainly I just missed seeing her face, having a little girl to pick out my outfits, watching her get a little bigger and bolder each day- and having someone so eager to share every last detail of their day and feelings with me as opposed to my son who when questioned about how his day was gives me the old eye roll and prompt “fine” response.

 So of course when we FINALLY got a handwritten letter from her-I was expecting lots of run-on wordy sentences peppered with phrases like; I miss you so much, I love you, can't wait to see you… and while she did sign it; Love ME ( yes she must be far too busy to spell out her entire name I mean there are cookies that need to be baked) the letter we got was- “Hi Mommy; Please send me a small package, Thank you- no peanuts please.”
 Well at least she was polite!
-And now as she plans to go away for a WHOLE MONTH abroad well – we are busy packing and getting her camp essentials in order I am already being read my orders of things she Doesn't Want to Hear You Say When They’re about to Travel Abroad
+And now as she plans to go away for 10 days abroad to Spain as part of an International Student Exchange program well – we are busy packing and getting her essentials in order and I am already being read my orders of things she Doesn't Want to Hear me Say When she's about to Travel Abroad!

 Things Your Teen Doesn't Want to Hear You Say When They're about to Travel Abroad

 1. “You're taking how many pairs of shoes?”